omkarmujgond/fast-video-segmentation/README.md

 	$ cp resnet50_segnet.h5 ./resnet50_segnet_model/resnet50_segnet.h5
 	$ python convert_keras_to_tensorflow_pb.py

-This should convert the keras model and saved the protobuf format file as './resnet50_segnet_model/resnet50_segnet.pb'
+This should convert the keras model into protobuf format and the converted file should be copied to ./resnet50_segnet_model/resnet50_segnet.pb

+	$ ls -rtl ./resnet50_segnet_model/